SWIMMING POOL ACCIDENTS

 The owner/operator may also be held liable if the supervision provided does not meet other expectations, such as supervisor training or pool supervision certification.

-Some specific laws and regulations mandate the number of supervisors required in a publicly operated facility and the necessary training required for those supervisors.
+Some specific laws and regulations mandate the number of supervisors required in a publicly operated facility and the necessary training for those supervisors.

 Negligent supervision may also apply to privately owned pools when the pool owner needs to provide adequate supervision for guest swimmers.